imaginaryusername/Reusable_specs/reusable_addresses.md

 11. Compatible with other OP_RETURN protocols, which form an important part of the Bitcoin Cash ecosystem.
 Incompatibility may lead to low adoption or fragmented anonymity sets.

+12. For offline notification methods, the intermediary servers must not be able to compromise security of funds.

 **Existing payment systems both in use and theoretical**

 ***Simple HD wallets***